Trusted WordPress tutorials, when you need them most.

 A list of WordPress quote categories

-Simply find the category that you want to use, and copy its shortcode.
-You can then paste this shortcode into any page, post, or widget, following the same process above.
+Simply find the category you want to use and copy its shortcode.
+Then, following the same process above, paste this shortcode into any page, post, or widget.

-By default, Quotes and Tips adds a blue background to the quote area.
+By default, the Quotes and Tips plugin adds a blue background to the quote area.
 It also uses a background image of silhouettes.

-You can change this default styling to better match the rest of your website’s design.
-You can even remove the styling completely.
+You can change this default styling to better match the rest of your website’s design or even remove it completely.

 A random quote in the WordPress sidebar